Tummy Tuck (Abdominoplasty) Surgery in Atlanta

 Lipo-abdominoplasty refers to a procedure incorporating extensive liposuction of the entire abdomen with abdominoplasty.
 It can be distinguished from a conventional abdominoplasty by the amount of liposuction performed on the tissues of the upper abdomen and is appropriate for a number of women.

-For more information about tummy tuck procedures, please call our office today.
+For more information about tummy tuck procedures, please contact our office today.
 A consultation will provide the opportunity to discuss your unique situation and consider the wide variety of options available to you.